ratify-project/ratify/docs/discussion/Cosign Upgrade Discussion 2024.md

   - Cosign only supports validation against a SINGLE key at a time

 ### Trust Policy
-Cosign verifier should support multiple trust policies based on the KeyManagementProviders (KMS) enabled and the desired verification scenario.
+Cosign verifier should support multiple trust policies based on the KeyManagementProviders (KMP) enabled and the desired verification scenario.
 Please refer to [this](#user-scenarios) section for common user scenarios.
 At a high level users must be able to have:
-  - multiple KMS `inline` key resources (each `inline` will have a single key)
+  - multiple KMP `inline` key resources (each `inline` will have a single key)
-  - multiple keys defined in a single AKV KMS
+  - multiple keys defined in a single AKV KMP
-  - multiple KMS `inline` certificate resources (each `inline` may have a single cert or a cert chain)
+  - multiple KMP `inline` certificate resources (each `inline` may have a single cert or a cert chain)
-  - multiple certificates definine in a single AKV KMS
+  - multiple certificates definine in a single AKV KMP
-  - mix of keys + certificates in a single AKV KMS
+  - mix of keys + certificates in a single AKV KMP
-  - a way to specify specific keys/certificates within a KMS by name and version
+  - a way to specify specific keys/certificates within a KMP by name and version
+  - a way to specify specific AKV keys/certificate by `Certificate ID` or `Key ID` URL.
-  - a way to scope a policy to a particular registry/repo
+  - a way to scope a trust policy to a particular registry/repo/image
-  - multiple policies depending on registry scope
+  - multiple trust policies
-  - a way to specify enforcement for that specific policy
+  - a way to specify enforcement for that specific trust policy
     - skip: don't perform any verification for an image reference that matches this policy
     - any: at least one of the keys/certificates trusted in the policy must result in a successful verification for overall cosign verification to be true
     - all: ALL keys/certificates trusted in the policy must result in a successful verification for overall cosign verification to be true
   - a way to define certificates to be used in a trust policy for Trusted Timestamp verification `tsaCerts`
   - a way to define options per trust policy for transparency log verification `tLogVerify`
-  - a way to define options per trust policy for keyless verification
+  - a way to define options per trust policy for keyless verification under a section called `keyless`
     - certificate transparency log lookup `ctLogVerify`
+    - `rekorURL` for custom rekor instances
+    - `certificateIdentity`: certificate identity verifier should be configured to trust (OPTIONAL iff certificateIdentityExp is defined)
+    - `certificateIdentityExp`: wildcard expressions mapping to certificate identitie(s) verifier should be configured to trust (OPTIONAL iff certificateIdentity is defined.
+Overrides certificateIdentity if also specified)
+    - `certificateOIDCIssuer`: certificate OIDC Issuer verifier should be configured to trust (OPTIONAL iff certificateOIDCIssuerExp is defined)
+    - `certificateOIDCIssuerExp`: wildcard expressions mapping to certificate OIDC Issuer(s) verifier should be configured to trust (OPTIONAL iff certificateOIDCIssuer is defined.
+Overrides certificateOIDCIssuer if also specified)
   - a way to scope the policy based on `artifactType` if we have nested verification `artifactTypeScopes`
     - if the user defines `artifactTypeScopes`, then the `registryScopes` are applied first and then `artifactTypeScopes`. `artifactTypeScopes` are only enforced if the subject image manifest being verified contains a `subject` field (basically is a referrer).

+> NOTE: The sample below is an experience goal and not all configurations will be implemented initially

 Sample
 ```yaml